open/close all folders

 - Slightly tweaked in Episode Two - ragdolls now behave more like actual corpses than human-shaped pieces of rubber.

 - The Metroid Prime games uses ragdoll physics when you kill a Space Pirate.
 If there's a slanted walkway, they will slide down after they die.
-The same physics would later be used for Samus in Metroid Prime 2 in multiplayer when killed by a missile or her corpse falling off of something.
-If you wangle it you can also see this in action in single player.
+The same physics would later be used for Samus in Metroid Prime 2's multiplayer when she was killed by a missile or her corpse fell off of something.
+If you wangle it, you can also see this in action in single player.

 - Epic's other core franchise, Unreal, has been getting much the same treatment as of UT2003/2004.
 In those games the ragdoll physics of slain foes were nothing short of wonky.
 In Unreal Tournament III, the physics have been reworked so that the ragdoll physics are less WTF-invoking, but they still have their moments.
 There's also a PhysX map pack floating around which features heavily destructible environments, one of which is CTF-Tornado.
 These maps aren't so much meant to be played seriously as they are tech demos; this is because the sheer amount of ragdoll physics in play will put strain on even the best computers.

 - Doom 3 also features these.
 In combination with the comparably bulky build of the characters and enemies, and the fact that for some reason ragdoll elbows do not fold at all, it not rarely results in comical corpse positions.
 It's not immediately noticeable due to Everything Fades, though.